Watch I: The Undertaker’s WrestleMania XX Entrance

 The Deranged Writer

 Yes, he wears a mask sometimes.
 And according to most people, he looks like Bruno Mars when he is unmasked.
-He is a web/graphic designer by day and a hobby writer by night.
-(Or during his free time.
-It depends.)
-He is a huge fan of Dave Grohl and The Undertaker.
-He is a friendly introvert.
+Absolutely deranged, below-average writer.